6-Days New York City Itinerary: the best traveler tips

 The 9/11 Memorial

-Today, you're heading to Ground Zero in New York City.
-It's a time to remember the people who lost their lives in the 9/11 attack.
-The space dedicated to the Memorial occupies almost half of the World Trade Center and you will find two huge fountains in the place where the Twin Towers were erected.
-You can also contemplate, among more than 400 oak trees, The Surviving Tree, a symbol of resistance to the catastrophe.
+Today, you're going to head to Ground Zero in New York.
+It's time to remember the people who lost their lives in the 9/11 attacks.
+The space dedicated to the Memorial occupies almost half of the World Trade Center, and there you'll find two huge fountains on the site where the Twin Towers once stood.
+You can also see, among more than 400 oak trees, The Survivor Tree, a symbol of resistance to the catastrophe.

-If you want to know more, do not hesitate to visit the 9/11 Museum.
+If you want to know more, don't hesitate to visit the 9/11 Museum.

-Book your 9/11 Memorial and Ground Zero Tour
+Book your tour of the 9/11 Memorial and Ground Zero

 The Financial District

-Don't look for it because you are already in the Financial District.
-It is a neighborhood where you will find a multitude of banks and offices, you will have already seen many executives in suits walking quickly through the streets.
+Don't look for it because you're already in the heart of the Financial District.
+It's a neighborhood with a multitude of bank headquarters and offices, as you'll have noticed from the many executives in suits walking quickly through its streets.

-In this district there are some emblems that are worth visiting such as Wall Street and its iconic Stock Exchange building, touch the bronze bull called Charging Bull for luck or take a picture with the statue Fearless Girl, a girl current symbol of female empowerment.
+This district has some landmarks that are worth visiting, such as Wall Street and its iconic Stock Exchange building, touching the bronze bull called Charging Bull for good luck, or taking a photo with the Fearless Girl statue, a girl who is a symbol of female empowerment today.

-If you want to stop for lunch, I recommend you to go to Stone St. and try one of the delicious pizzas that you can taste at Adrienne's.
+If you want to stop for lunch, I recommend going to Stone St. and trying one of the delicious pizzas at Adrienne's.

 Reserve your rental bike to visit the financial district